strvcom/android-chat-component/component_conversations.md

     android:layout_height="match_parent" />
 ```
 ### Initialize the component
-Call type-safe `init()` builder function in `onCreate()` method that
+Call type-safe `init()` builder function in `onCreate()` method
-allows creating Kotlin-based domain-specific language (DSL) suitable for
+of your Activity that allows creating Kotlin-based domain-specific
-configuring the component.
+language (DSL) suitable for configuring the component.

 **Optional properties**:
 - `imageLoader: ImageLoader`